How to use this

 • Last ten minutes: students with related interests get brief follow-up time.

 Flexibility.
 No tech required.
 Screen-sharing is optional.
-Guide visits work by phone, video, or in person depending on what your school allows.
+Guide visits work by phone, video, or in person depending on what your school allows, and the no-guide path needs only a single playable clip or printed article.

 I Imagine Weeks 4–6